emidombek/darkwood/README.md

    **handleendgameButton()**
    - This function is called when the end game button on `popupContainer3` is clicked.
 It closes the popup `popupContainer3` by setting its display property to `none`.
-   - Switches off the play/pause event listeners to prevent manipulation.
+   - Sets timerActive flag to false.
    - Adds glow animation to restart button.

    **handleCardClick(event)**